First Saturdays 10-2 at Columbus Hall Post Office Square South Lynnfield

 LAG recording secretary Darlene L'Heureux demonstrated caning with 'rush' on five chairs (left) which she then kindly DONATED to the Guild!
 Thank you Darlene!
 Lynnfield Art Guild welcomes traditional craft artisans.

-Please check out our LAG feature artists at The Savings Bank, Wakefield Cooperative Bank and the Lynnfield Library, in Lynnfield Village Center, and the Lynnfield Senior Center Gallery at 525 Salem Street in South Lynnfield.
+Please check out our LAG feature artists at the Wakefield Cooperative Bank and the Lynnfield Library, in Lynnfield Village Center, and the Lynnfield Senior Center Gallery at 525 Salem Street in South Lynnfield.

 Where Surf Meets Rock a Giclée of Oil Original, Donation by LAG Past President Michael B. Karas in honor of Lynnfield Art Guild's 50th Anniversary is up for bids this September, 2015- see link for bidngforgood to left.
 The bids close September 30th 10pm, so catch a deal on art from artists who have had connection painting with or for the Lynnfield Art Guild over the years

 The Lynnfield Art Guild is grateful to have such loyal alumni!
 Mr. Karas is donating from afar, his Sea Island Studio in South Carolina.
 When Michael was only in high school from Peabody, he came to a Lynnfield Art Guild demo at the Library with his favorite art teacher, Ted Casey.
 That night he said changed his life.
 Now Karas is known world wide for engaging ocean scenes and landscapes, and fondly remembers his humble beginnings.